-Because there is no “Perfect 10” when it comes to monster dolls, these are great beginner (ahem, gateway to sewing habit) projects.
-Use bright colors for this fun project.
+Because there is no โPerfect 10โ when it comes to monster dolls, these are great beginner (ahem, gateway to sewing habit) projects.
+Bright fleece colors bring these monsters to life.
+Mix contrasting fabrics for eyes, horns, and silly teeth.

 Kids and grownups can make them for kids or grownups!
 For small children, substitute drawn or embroidered faces for button eyes.
 Learn how to make plush toys!